DishanSamuel/DishanSamuel/README.md

 <h1>Hi, I'm Dishan Samuel 👋<h1>

-Welcome to my GitHub profile!
+<p>Welcome to my GitHub profile!
 I'm a passionate developer who enjoys working on a variety of projects ranging from bash scrip tool to webdev.
-Below you'll find an overview of my work, technologies I work with, and some useful links to help you explore.
+Below you'll find an overview of my work, technologies I work with, and some useful links to help you explore.<p>
 🧑‍💻 About Me

     💼 I'm a student focused on cybersecurity